joshjung/guidestar-web-components/sparkline/README.md

 # Sparkline

-A Web-Assembly sparkline (mini-chart) control.
+A Web-Assembly sparkline (mini-chart) control written in C and TypeScript.

-Designed to be as absolutely fast as possible.
+Designed to be fast.

 # Performance

-Using web assembly to write the pixels directly, this control can render 1 million samples in roughly 15 milliseconds on my Macbook Air M1.
+Using web assembly to write the pixels directly, this control can render 1 million audio samples in roughly 15 milliseconds on my Macbook Air M1.

 Run the demo and open your console to see it live.

-Gzipped size of the entire javascript file is ~10kb.

 # Demo: Waveform / Oscillogram)